JustinTime2Shine/Its-JUST-a-project/python_1/vulnscan-cli/README.md

 ```

 ## 📁 Output
-Results are saved to `scan_output.json` in JSON format with basic info.
+Results are saved in JSON format with basic info.